aurorascharff/react-router-v7-notes/STEPS.md

 ## UI: home.tsx

 Lets look at home.tsx.
 Default/index child of the root.tsx.
 Showcase in app the page.
 Use the web!
 Central part of React Router.
 React Router feels familiar to old school devs.
 Less react-y.
 Learning the web when learning React Router.
 This is a RR Route Module for the index page.
 It's using the React Router Link component to provide client side navigation.
+In the settings, this has been pre-rendered since it's static.

 It's also defining metadata to be collected for the head with this meta function.
 Can see it in the title "Notes".